Cleveland Browns vs. Arizona Cardinals NFL Week 6 Odds, Plays and Insights - NewsBreak

 - The Browns have covered the spread once this season when favored by 3 points or more (in two chances).

-- Cleveland is 2-2 against the spread and 2-2 overall this season when the team records more than 19 points.
+- Cleveland is 2-2 against the spread and 2-2 overall in games when it puts up more than 19 points.

-- Cleveland is 2-2 against the spread and 2-2 overall when the team churns out more than 353.4 yards.
+- Cleveland is 2-2 against the spread and 2-2 overall when the team churns out over 353.4 yards.

-- The Browns have four giveaways this season, while the Cardinals have 10 takeaways.
+- The Browns have turned the ball over four times this season, six fewer than the Cardinals have forced (10).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cleveland's matchup with the Cardinals.